ueberauth/guardian/README.md

 places or making sure that the token has the correct permissions.

-The `LoadResource` plug looks in the `sub` field of the token, fetches the resource from the Serializer and makes the available via `Guardian.Plug.current_resource(conn)`
+The `LoadResource` plug looks in the `sub` field of the token, fetches the resource from the Serializer and makes it available via `Guardian.Plug.current_resource(conn)`

-Note that this does not _ensure_ that there is a resource that could be loaded.
+Note that this does _not ensure_ a resource will be loaded.
-It does a best effort to load the resource only.
+If there is no available resource (because it could not be found) `current_resource` will return nil.

 ```elixir
 defmodule MyApp.MyController do